michaelpisula/akka-journal-inmemory/README.md

 Akka 2.3.0 or higher

 ## Installation
-There have no artifacts been published to a public repository, yet.
-To use this journal you have to compile and publish it to your local repository with `sbt publishLocal` and include it in your project:
+The artifact has been published to Maven Central.
+Include it in your build.sbt like this:

-    libraryDependencies += "com.github.michaelpisula" %% "akka-persistence-inmemory" % "0.1-SNAPSHOT"
+    libraryDependencies += "com.github.michaelpisula" %% "akka-persistence-inmemory" % "0.1"

 ## Configuration